Nissan Kicks: Safety

-It has optional rear disc brakes.

 On 1 August 2018, Mexican automotive magazine Autología took a Fan Edition version of the Kicks on a moose test.
 Due to a lack of an electronic stability program (ESP) in this particular trim, the Kicks nearly rolled over while performing the test at 65 km/h.
 A higher-spec model with ESP was also tested, and it managed to keep all four tires on the ground at the same speed but the driver did not feel the car could manage to return to the road, hence failing the test.

 Latin NCAP

-The Kicks in its most basic Latin American configuration with 2 airbags received 4 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2017.
+The Kicks in its most basic Latin American market configuration with 2 airbags received 4 stars for adult occupants and 4 stars for toddlers from Latin NCAP 2.0 in 2017.